aimachieve/aimachieve/README.md

 - Terraform | CI/CD | Pipeline
 - Blockchain: Solidity | Rust, Dex | Defi, NFT Minting | Marketplace, Token Deployment

-Besides, my websites are SEO friendly because it did not fail to satisfy the users.
-Again, I keep myself up to date with new technologies and their uses, new tools and computer languages so that I can give my best level to my clients.
-I believe in hardship and hiring me would not fail your decision.
+Besides, my websites are SEO-friendly because they do not fail to satisfy the users.
+Again, I keep myself up to date with new technologies and their uses, new tools, and new computer languages so that I can give my best level to my clients.
+I believe in hardship, and hiring me would not fail your decision.

 Thank you
   🤝